Skip to main content

 In advance of the meeting and/or in preparing your written response, you should:

-• Review the evidence provided by the instructor
+• Review the concern and the evidence

-• Collect (If applicable) all drafts and related materials relevant to the particular piece of work at issue
+• Collect (if applicable) all drafts and related materials relevant to the particular piece of work at issue

 Take these steps into consideration when estimating the time it will take you to prepare your response, whether it is in writing, in person, or both.